scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 Acknowledgements
 ----------------

-The authors would like to Karlynn Chan and Rand R. Wilcox as well as Elizabeth Dlha and the entire Deepnote team for their support of this project.
+The author would like to Karlynn Chan and Rand R. Wilcox as well as Elizabeth Dlha and the entire Deepnote team for their support of this project.